kammitama5/kammitama5.github.io/_posts/2018-4-18-Wednesday-April-18th.md

 - My requests were "No Java" and "No JavaScript".
 And so naturally, my partner was a Java Programmer :D
 - So, we settled on trying Rust.
 We got through a couple of the [excercism problems](https://github.com/exercism/rust).
 - At the end, we had a retrospective, and I thought it interesting that my partner for the exercise immediately commented that I had "a lot more patience than he did", even though he was a seasoned programmer.
+He's been programming for several years professionally.
+I have not.

 ## On the way home
 - My friend who ran the Meetup and myself were talking; he's a good friend.